stedavkle/ML-Bundesliga/README.rst

 ======
 Bla, wie erstellt man das richtige Environment.

-Once you've activated the environment, install the current package and its dependencies using::
+Once you have activated the environment, install the current package and its dependencies using::

     cd ML-Bundesliga